Meaning of Public Debt

 What are the Various Sources of Public Debt?

 A government can raise debt either internally from domestic sources or go beyond the boundaries of the nation for external debt.
 Debt can be from individuals, organizations and businesses, financial institutions, and even from other governments.
 The most common sources of public debts are:

 Governments issue government securities and as an investment option for individuals and financial institutions.
 These securities are in the form of treasury bonds, notes, market securities, cash management bills, and treasury bills and are generally sold by way of auctions.
-They have a definite maturity period and pay interest or make coupon payments at regular intervals.
+They have a definite maturity period, pay interest, or make coupon payments at regular intervals.
 People and organizations invest in such securities because they have the complete backing of the government.
-Their repayment is assured hence they are treated as risk-free securities.
+Their repayment is assured; hence they are treated as risk-free securities.
 The returns are also generally reasonable, better than the FDs of banks.
 Also, they can hold them till maturity or sell them in the secondary markets and exit.

 Governments use the proceeds of these securities to fund their day-to-day operations.
 Also, they can allocate the proceeds to some special developmental and welfare projects.
 By doing so, they can raise urgent money for the project and avoid disturbing their budget.
 They need not implement any additional taxes or cut spending in other sectors to fund such impromptu expenditure.

-Many times the government, along with the Central bank of the country, uses these government securities to perform open market operations.
+The government, along with the Central bank of the country, often uses these government securities to perform open market operations.
 In times of inflationary trends with excess money in the economy, they sell these securities in the open market.
-People and institutions buy them which reduces the money supply in the market and thus excess liquidity and wasteful spending are thereby controlled.
+People and institutions buy them, reducing the money supply in the market, and thus excess liquidity and wasteful spending are controlled.
 Similarly, they purchase back these securities from the market in order to increase the money supply in times of deflationary trends and a low supply of money in the market.